openmultiplayer/web/docs/scripting/functions/ShowPlayerDialog.md

 ## Related Functions

+- [GetPlayerDialogID](GetPlayerDialogID): Get the ID of the dialog currently show to the player.
+- [GetPlayerDialogData](GetPlayerDialogData): Get the data of the dialog currently show to the player.
+- [HidePlayerDialog](HidePlayerDialog): Hides the dialog currently show to the player.
 - [TextDrawShowForPlayer](TextDrawShowForPlayer): Show a textdraw for a certain player.

+## Related Callbacks

 - [OnDialogResponse](../callbacks/OnDialogResponse): Called when a player responds to a dialog.